 In this new community, which itself only just escaped the horrors of slavery in Egypt, slavery will continue, but this time with the Israelites as masters.
 And not particularly socially conscious ones at that.

 The list of Laws is repeated on the eve of the crossing over into the “promised land”, with the reminder that God’s deal of deliverance/salvation is only valid if,

 “When the LORD your God brings you into the land that you are about to enter and occupy, and he clears away many nations before you, and when you defeat them, then you must utterly destroy them.”
 (Deuteronomy 7:1ff)

-In this new, divinely delivered community of faith which is called to be God’s light to the nations (Isaiah42:6 etc), life is to continue pretty much as usual.
-Men own everything, including Jewish women and foreigners, and animals will continue to be sacrificed because apparently God can’t just forgive people, he needs something to die, even if it is a creature totally unrelated to the offence.
+In this new, divinely delivered community of faith which is called to be God’s light to the nations (Isaiah 42:1-10), life is to continue pretty much as usual.
+Men own everything, including Jewish women and foreigners, and other animals will continue to be sacrificed because apparently God can’t just forgive people, he needs something to die, even if it is a creature totally unrelated to the offence.

 I must confess something.

 I’m beginning to feel like I’m flogging a dead horse, going on and on about how unacceptable various offers of salvation are.
 And I’m feeling very naughty, like some kind of teenage rebel who delights in undermining authority- in this case God’s or the Bible’s.

 When I sit back and reflect though, it is just so confronting, once you start replacing the question- “What’s nice about this story?” (rainbows, babies being born to old people, delivery from slavery) with “What is being offered in this story, to whom, and by what sort of God?”